binaryage/asepsis-web/index.md

 #### Xcode 4.2, iOS 5.0 Simulator

   * Some developers reported that Asepsis breaks iOS 5.0 Simulator and causes Xcode 4.2 fail in loading XIB files

+#### OS X 10.7.4

+  * Something changed and Asepsis does not work as advertised.
+Will investigate and release a fix soon.

 Please [report any issues](mailto:support@binaryage.com).
 A similar technical approach was used in TotalFinder for more than 2 years without significant troubles.
 I'm aware that it is not a perfect solution but still it improves my situation because I don't care about .DS_Store files that much and can afford losing them from time to time.